cpetrich/counterfeit_DS18B20/README.md

-# Your DS18B20 temperature probe is likely a fake, counterfeit, clone...
+# Your DS18B20 temperature sensor is likely a fake, counterfeit, clone...
-...that is, unless you bought the chips directly from [Maxim Integrated](https://www.maximintegrated.com/en/products/sensors/DS18B20.html) (or Dallas Semiconductor in the old days) or an authorized distributor (DigiKey, RS, Farnell, Mouser, Conrad, etc.), or you took exceptionally good care purchasing waterproofed probes.
+...that is, unless you bought the chips directly from [Maxim Integrated](https://www.maximintegrated.com/en/products/sensors/DS18B20.html) (or Dallas Semiconductor in the old days) or an authorized distributor (DigiKey, RS, Farnell, Mouser, Conrad, etc.), or you took exceptionally good care purchasing waterproofed DS18B20 probes.
 We bought over 500 "waterproof" probes from two dozen sellers on ebay.
 All of them contained counterfeit DS18B20 sensors.
+Also, all sensors we bought on ebay were counterfeit.

 > Author: Chris Petrich, October 2019.
 > License: CC BY.